Foster-Powell, Portland, Oregon: Transportation

 All three roads bounding Foster-Powell are major transportation arteries, giving the neighborhood easy automobile access to the city center via westbound Foster or Powell, North Portland or Clackamas via 82nd, or the interstate via eastbound on Foster.
 All three roads are home to frequent service Trimet bus lines: the 14 links Foster to Hawthorne and downtown; the 9 links Powell Blvd. with downtown and Northeast Portland, and the 72 runs on 82nd from Clackamas Town Center to North Killingsworth Avenue.
 Additionally, the 17 runs down Holgate Avenue to downtown and North Portland.

 The distance to bike from Foster-Powell to downtown is about 45 minutes to an hour, depending on where in the neighborhood you begin.
-Though Foster-Powell is bounded by heavily trafficked roads not ideal for bicyclists, there is an east-west bike route through the neighborhood on Center Road, and just north of the neighborhood on Woodward Street.
+Though Foster-Powell is bounded by heavily trafficked roads not ideal for bicyclists, there is an east-west bike route through the neighborhood on Center Street, and just north of the neighborhood on Woodward Street.

 The official plan for the future extension of the Portland Streetcar envisions a line running down Foster.
 There has also been discussion of constructing a new MAX light rail line on Powell Blvd.
 Both plans, however, remain on the drawing board.